riteshsarode/Controller-Module-Design-for-SDN/README.md

 # Controller-Module-Design-for-SDN

-Designed an IGMP handler to allow client multicast proposals to be deployed in a live OpenFlow SDN network.
-Confirmed multicast operation using VLC server and dynamic recalculation of Dijkstra’s least cost path
+This is an implementation of IGMP handler module to allow dynamic client multicast proposals to be deployed in a OpenFlow SDN network.

 Requirements:
-Mininet Machine up and running over Virtual platform with POX installation
+Mininet Machine up and running over Virtual platform with POX Controller installation

-Follow the steps to Run the Project:
+Follow the steps to Run the Demo for Multicast streaming in a SDN Network:

 Prerequisite:
-Place file ‘multicast.py’ in /home/mininet/pox/pox/openflow/
+1. Place file ‘multicast.py’ in /home/mininet/pox/pox/openflow/

-Place file ‘igmpv3.py’ in /home/mininet/pox/pox/lib/packet/
+2. Place file ‘igmpv3.py’ in /home/mininet/pox/pox/lib/packet/

 Steps:
-1. Run the MiniEdit network
+1. Run MiniEdit.
+Make your own SDN Network or use the final_network.mn file.

 2. Run the POX controller using command : sudo ~/pox/pox.py samples.pretty_log openflow.discovery openflow.multicast forwarding.l3_learning 	log.level  --WARNING –openflow.multicast=DEBUG

 3. Run the clients first and then the server
+	Choose your Server and Clients.
+Use the following commands to run them

 	On Clients :   route add –host <Multicast_address> <server_host>-Ethernet
 	(First)	      iperf –s –B <Multicast_address> -u –f m –i 5